j-berg-au/BOUNDLESS/content/Notes.md

 - Hazard rules (move into this space or start your turn in it).
 - Up damage of enemies
 - Give priest a built in way to use favour other than Smite.
-- Druid Talent that lets you spend Stress to change the weather for advanced exploration.
 - Make Vanguards Moves cooler?
 Things like Batter Up and Leg Swipe are kinda boring.
 They do greatly increase damage by granting additional attacks, but still.
 Maybe include more things that aren't additional attacks.
 - Maybe change it to spend a Strain to heal to full.
 Consider how it affects Vanguards.
 Test in a campaign.
 If this affects Vanguards too much but you find it good, spend Stress to regain Mana/Divine Intervention/Focus?
 - Rules for walls/constructs/etc. Immune to psychic and other effects.
 0 EVASION.
 Fails all saves except **MIGHT**.
-- Advanced Exploration has rules for weather, that modify exploration in some way.
-Roll on the table to get the weather and its effects:
-	- Fog.
-You cannot see outside of your Hex today.
-	- Rain.
-	- Snow.
-	- Windy.
-	- Maybe a different table for each season?
-Or a biome?
-Or something to encapsulate both?
 - Write rules for **Slowing Terrain** (difficult terrain, costs 2 movement to move out of a slowing terrain)
 - Alternate ways to expend marked.
 - Trade boons for expanded crit range, bonus damage, and other effects.